Kulturgeographie_LogoKulturgeographie_LogoKulturgeographie_LogoKulturgeographie_Logo

 Research Projects

-My PhD research analysed the formation, consolidation and variation of global health as a political field in foreign policy in Germany.
+For my PhD research, I analysed the formation, consolidation and variation of global health as a political field in foreign policy in Germany.
 From an ethnography in the German Ministry of Foreign Affairs, I conceptualised a global health–foreign policy assemblage to demonstrate these developments, particularly the changes Covid-19 caused to this arrangement.
+My PhD dissertation has been awarded the WISAG prize for the best dissertation in the humanities and social sciences at Goethe-University Frankfurt in 2025.
+The corresponding book, titled “Global Health in Crisis?
+Security, Foreign Policy and Covid-19 in Germany”, was published by Routledge in 2025.

 Publications